docteurklein/migrate/README.md

 example: `migrate sqlite:path/to/some_file.sqlite status`

+### arbitray python module target

+You can write your own python module that respects the [`Context` interface](./migrate/targets/sqlite.py#L8), and use it like this:

+    migrate some.python.module:some-host/some/param status`

 ### SQL scripts

 Files ending with `.sql` are treated differently than others if the target supports it: